-- If you are using local fonts, that is, fonts that are hosted on your own domain, you can use our font preloading to mitigate this as much as possible by loading fonts earlier.
+- If you are not using Remove Unused CSS, and you are using local fonts, that is, fonts hosted on your own domain, you can use our font preloading to mitigate this as much as possible by loading fonts earlier.

 - If you are using external fonts, like Google Fonts, there is not much that can be done to “fix” this.

 - For both cases, (external and internal fonts) try using a default fallback font that is similar to the final font.
 This will help in reducing the perception of the FOUT.